 What is bronchitis?

 Bronchitis is a term that describes inflammation of the bronchial tubes (bronchi and the smaller branches termed bronchioles) that results in excessive secretions of mucus into the tubes, leading to tissue swelling that can narrow or close off bronchial tubes.
-Bronchial tubes extend from the trachea and terminate at the alveoli in the lungs; the bronchial system resembles an inverted tree and is sometimes termed the "bronchial tree."
+Bronchial tubes extend from the trachea and terminate at the alveoli in the lungs.
+The bronchial system resembles an inverted tree and is sometimes termed the "bronchial tree."
 A few authors include the trachea and upper airway in the definition of bronchitis.

 What is acute bronchitis?
 What are the symptoms of acute bronchitis?

 Symptoms of acute bronchitis may include: